rsunnam/OpenStudio-Measures/README.md

 2. Create a new measure in OS or PAT
 3. Open the newly created measure.rb file and replace the code

-(or fork this repo and clone to local)
+(or fork and clone this repo)

+Feel free to submit a bug or comment using the `Issues` link.